 The Redoubt Fort

 The Harwich Redoubt (1808) was built as part of the defences to keep Napoleon out of England and was among the chain of Martello Towers along the coast from Sussex to Suffolk.
-The Redoubt now has limited disabled parking and can provide a stair lift to the lower level including the use of a wheelchair and disabled toilet if required.
+The Redoubt now has limited disabled parking and can provide a stair lift to the first floor including the use of a wheelchair and disabled toilet if required.

 Today, The Redoubt is managed by The Harwich Society and is open from 1st May to 31st August between 10am and 4pm, and every Sunday throughout the year.
-Admission is £3, children are free of charge, and Society members are free.
+There is a small entry fee and children are free of charge.
+Society members are free.

-The Electric Palace Cinema is an authentic 1911 cinema – Grade II* listed boasting Digital Projection, 3D and 7.1 Dolby Digital Surround Sound.
+The Electric Palace Cinema is an authentic 1911 cinema Grade II listed building, boasting Digital Projection, 3D and 7.1 Dolby Digital Surround Sound.
 It has full disability access and facilities and also an online booking system is available.
-For further details re: film programmes, concert tickets etc. go to The Electric Palace
+For further details regarding film programmes, concert tickets etc. Go to The Electric Palace

 Take a Tour – Take part in a free guided walk which departs from the Ha’Penny Pier at 2pm every Saturday between May and September.

 This nature reserve is an area that is protected for the benefit of local wildlife, and is a haven for a huge variety of bird species including seabirds and kingfishers.
-Access can be gained via Asda Car Park and is open every Sunday (except during Christmas) from 10.00 am to 12 noon.
+Access can be gained via Asda Car Park, and is open every Sunday (except during Christmas) from 10 am to 12 noon.
 Free entry, accompanied children only.

 The High Lighthouse

 Also run by The Harwich Society, the High Lighthouse is currently undergoing necessary renovation and will be open to the public from May, when it will be open between 11am and 3pm every Saturday until September, and will showcase exhibitions of local interest.
 Parking is available on the road near the public conveniences.